|

 in Cognac-la-Forêt.

-This is a pleasant rural
+This is a pleasant, quiet and reasonably priced rural

 sections.
 Telephone 05 55 03 26 93.
 GPS coordinates (in decimal notation)